Advocacy & Policy Development

 Victoria sails closer to goal of being cruise ship home port

-The entire June 2016 support letter sent to the Minister of Community, Sport and Cultural Development is available to TIABC members only –– click here
+The December 2015 support letter sent to the federal Minister of Infrastructure and Communities is available to TIABC members only – click here

 Infrastructure funding raises hopes for Belleville terminal plans